Anne Beauchamp, 16th Countess of Warwick: Children's marriages

 Her elder daughter, Lady Isabel, married George, Duke of Clarence, the younger brother of King Edward IV of England.
-Her younger daughter, Lady Anne Neville, was married to Edward of Westminster, the only son of King Henry VI.
-When Edward of Westminster was killed in the Battle of Tewkesbury, Anne Neville was married to Richard, Duke of Gloucester, later King Richard III of England.
+Her younger daughter, Lady Anne Neville, was married to Edward of Westminster, the only son of Lancastrian King Henry VI.
+When Edward of Westminster was killed in the Battle of Tewkesbury on 4 May 1471, Anne Neville was married to Richard, Duke of Gloucester, the brother of Yorkist King Edward IV of England who later became King Richard III of England.
+They married after a dispensation to marry was issued from Rome on 22 April 1472.
+Anne joined her daughter Anne's household in 1473 after Richard obtained the king's permission to release his mother-in-law from her sanctuary.
+Anne is known to have passed an illustrated Book of Hours to her daughter, which had been commissioned by Richard Beauchamp, 13th Earl of Warwick.

 Although their mother was still living, the husbands of the two Neville sisters fought over their inheritance.
 To win his brother George's final consent to the marriage with Anne, eventually Richard renounced most of Warwick's land and property including the earldoms of Warwick (which the Kingmaker had held in his wife's right) and Salisbury and surrendered to Clarence the office of Great Chamberlain of England.

-In 1474, to settle the dispute once and for all, Anne was declared legally dead by Parliament and her inheritance divided between her two daughters.
+In 1474, to settle the dispute once and for all, Anne was declared legally dead by Parliament and her inheritance was divided between her two daughters.

 After George was executed for treason in 1478, his son Edward inherited the title of Earl of Warwick, while Richard's son was styled Earl of Salisbury.

 Later life

-Anne died in obscurity, having survived her husband, her daughters and the sons-in-law who had effectively disinherited her.
-She was in sanctuary at Beaulieu Abbey in 1486 when she petitioned Henry VII for the return of her estate.
+Anne was once again in sanctuary at Beaulieu Abbey in 1486 when she petitioned Henry VII for the return of her estate.
 She recovered a small portion, but only on condition that she broke the entail and remit the bulk of them to Henry VII.
 "The 'Warwick and Spencer lands', her own patrimony became part of the crown estate."

+Anne died in obscurity, having survived her husband, her daughters and the sons-in-law who had effectively disinherited her.
+She was buried alongside her husband.